Submit Article

 What Were the Facts of This Case?

-Campomar SL (“Campomar”) is a Spanish company.
-On 2 April 1986, Campomar applied to register the “NIKE” mark in Class 3 for “perfumery with essential oils”.
-Its mark was registered on 30 December 1989, with effect from the application date in 1986.
-Campomar’s earlier registration later became the focal point of opposition and revocation proceedings.
+The appellant, Campomar SL ("Campomar"), a Spanish company, had previously registered the "NIKE" mark in Class 3 for "perfumery with essential oils" on 30 December 1989, with an effective date of 2 April 1986.
+This earlier registration became central to the dispute.

 How Did the Court Analyse the Issues?